rohit-dalvi/Azure-Data-Engineering-Projects/README.md

 This project is designed to simulate a real-world scenario where data is ingested from multiple sources, processed, stored, and analyzed to provide meaningful insights.
 By utilizing Azure's scalable and secure cloud infrastructure, we ensure that the solution is not only efficient but also cost-effective and future-proof.

 ## Project Overview & Architecture:
-This end-to-end Azure Data Engineering project focuses on building a scalable and efficient data pipeline to integrate, process, and analyze structured data from two disparate sources, Bicycle manufacturing data (12,000 records) stored in an on-premises SQL Server and Olympic Games data (300 MB) hosted in a GitHub repository.
+This end-to-end Azure Data Engineering project focuses on building a scalable and efficient data pipeline to integrate, process, and analyze structured data from two disparate sources, **BICYCLE MANUFACTURING** data (12,000 records) stored in an on-premises SQL Server and **OLYMPIC GAMES** data (300 MB) hosted in a GitHub repository.
 Using Azure Data Factory with a **self-hosted integration runtime**, the pipeline extracts and migrates data to the cloud via **ELT (Extract, Load, Transform)** methodology, leveraging **scheduled triggers** for automation and **monitoring** capabilities to ensure pipeline reliability.
-The project follows the **Medallion architecture** (Bronze, Silver, Gold layers) to ensure data quality and scalability.
+The project follows the **Medallion architecture** (Bronze, Silver, and Gold layers) to ensure data quality and scalability.

 ![image](https://github.com/user-attachments/assets/a170aa45-c999-4c04-a8b9-a2be026912cd)

-Data transformation is performed in **Databricks**, utilizing clusters with optimized compute power, **broadcast joins** for efficient data merging, and advanced functions like **window, map, order, and sort** for data enrichment and cleansing.
+Data transformation is performed in **Databricks**, utilizing clusters with optimized compute power, **broadcast joins** for efficient data merging, and advanced functions like **window(), withColumn(), regexp_extract(), and sort()** for data enrichment and cleansing.
 The transformed data is stored in **Parquet format** for efficient storage and querying.
 The processed data is then loaded into **Azure Synapse Analytics**, where **serverless SQL pools** are used to create schemas, views, and external tables.
-Access is granted to admin, and the final curated data is stored in the **Gold layer** for business consumption.
+Access is granted to the admin, and the final curated data is stored in the **Gold layer** for business consumption.

 The GitHub repository integration ensures seamless access to Olympic Games data, while cost monitoring is implemented across all Azure services to optimize resource utilization and maintain budget control.
 This project demonstrates expertise in data wrangling, ELT processes, data orchestration, warehousing, and visualization, serving as a comprehensive portfolio piece.